denukernel/Minecraft-Classic-Reborn/README.md

 ## 🎮 Player Guide
 If you just want to **play the game**:
 1. Go to the [Releases](../../releases) page.
-2. Download the latest `ClassicRemastered-x.x-all.jar`.
+2. Download the latest `Minecraft-Classic-Reborn-x.x.jar`.
 3. Double-click it to run (Java 16+ required).

 ---